 SWARM OF ELITE SWIMMERS BEATS SPORTS ILLUSTRATED EXPERTS

 When it comes to Olympic swimming, very few things go according to plan.
-And this year has beenphelps schooled no exception – organizers have struggled just to keep the water blue, Ryan Lochte and three other swimmers were robbed at gunpoint, and this kid just beat Michael Phelps in his final individual Olympic race.
+And this year has been no exception – organizers have struggled just to keep the water blue, Ryan Lochte and three other swimmers were robbed at gunpoint, and this kid just beat Michael Phelps in his final individual Olympic race.

 So if you’re going to try and predict the Olympic swimming medals, you’re going to need some help.
 That’s why the researchers at Unanimous A.I. turned to a group of world-class swimmers and a cutting-edge technology called Swarm Intelligence to help them make sense of a sport where world champions regularly fall, ties can result in three silver metals for a single event, and races are decided by thousandths of a second.
 This is how it worked: a dozen world class swimmers, most of whom competed in Olympic Trials, worked together using a software platform called UNU that allowed them to combine their knowledge and intuition as a real time swarm and make predictions about Olympic gold.